Fiquee/Fiquee/README.md

 ### Currently I'm studying in University of Malaya (UM), Kuala Lumpur.

-AI is not magic, they are meticulous analysis and complex computations.
-But, for certain time, they are magic.
+AI is not magic, they are meticulous analysis and complex computations.<br/>But, for certain time, they are magic.
 More to learn before I can master the world of AI and concurrently developing web-dev skills. 🎯

 - 🧠 Majoring Artificial Intelligence